Moving Through Signal and Zooming

 An even faster zoom method is to use your mouse wheel.

 Zooming signal to arbitrary length: It is often useful to zoom in on a signal to a part with exact length (in samples or values).
-Furthermore, for FFT-based calculation, it is often useful to choose a length equal to a power of 2.
+Furthermore, for FFT-based calculations, it is often useful to choose a signal length equal to a power-of-2 number of samples.
 It will have great effect on FFT computation speed and precision.
 You can do both by pressing the button on the toolbar or choosing Edit/Zoom to X samples/values in the main menu.
 A dialog will appear with all possible power-of-2 lengths that your signal can be zoomed into.
 Choose the desired length end press OK.
-You can also use this option to zoom in to some arbitrary, non-power-of-2 signal length.
+You can also use this option to zoom in to some arbitrary, non-power-of-2 signal length or a signal length in signal units.
 Simply enter the desired length in the corresponding edit-box.

 Moving through signal: After you zoom in a part of the signal, you can use it to slide through the whole signal by using the left & right arrow keys.
 The speed depends on the step value, which represents the percentage of the visible part of the signal you move each time you press the arrow key.
 You can see this value for the currently active signal on the status bar.